vadimv/server-components/README.md

 * Plain pages

 An RSP web application can contain a mix of both types.
-For example, an admin part can be a Single-page application page, and the client facing part made of plain pages.
+For example, an admin part can be a single-page application page, and the client facing part made of plain pages.

 The ``head()`` function creates an HTML ``head`` tag for an SPA type page.
 This type of header injects a script, which establishes a WebSocket connection between the browser's page and the server